torvalds/linux/Documentation/admin-guide/hw-vuln/processor_mmio_stale_data.rst

 Mitigation status information
 -----------------------------
-The Linux kernel provides a sysfs interface to enumerate the current vulnerability status of the system: whether the system is vulnerable, and which mitigations are active.
+The GNU/Linux kernel provides a sysfs interface to enumerate the current vulnerability status of the system: whether the system is vulnerable, and which mitigations are active.
 The relevant sysfs file is: